Skip to main content

 }

 Logic Explanation: Swift uses double quotes to define single-line strings.
 Multiline strings are wrapped in three double quotes """, and the opening and closing quotes must be on their own lines.
-Indentation rules are determined by the position of the closing """, keeping the code layout clean.
+Indentation rules are determined by the position of the closing """, making code formatting much cleaner.
 The isEmpty property is an efficient way to check if a string is empty.

 #

-Concept Mapping: C# string also uses double quotes.
-Swift’s multiline strings are similar to Raw String Literals ("""...""") introduced in C# 11 or the older Verbatim String (@"...").
+Concept Correspondence: C# string also uses double quotes.
+Swift’s multiline strings are similar to the Raw String Literals ("""...""") introduced in C# 11 or the older Verbatim Strings (@"...").

 // C#